jknapp25/exogenesis/story.md

 Hello!
 He said longingly.
 HELLO...

 It gave no response, and appeared to fall back asleep.
 Again, it was a sign to him to take action and he pressed forward at a greater pace.

+They neared his pod, dodging many fallen pillars.
+From afar, he could only barely see it but could tell something was wrong.
+Ahhhhh, he uttered.
+Nearing, he saw it.
+The large stack of pillars he had harvested had crushed his pod.
+Through the orange, it looked like a strange sequence of shapes folding in and out of itself.

+He pulled the lever.

+He stood in the cockpit high above the wreckage, staring down at the mass of chaos.
+The top had completely caved in, and the water module was spurting it's dying breathe.

+He just stared, at moments, thinking he should do something, but nothing coming to mind.
+He couldn't even move.
+His home was now nothing but trash.

+The ground met his boots and he approached it slowly.
+Like the water module, light flickered underneath a few resting pillars.

+The deformed airlock still partly covered the opening.
+He was able to climb one of the pillars and get to it.
+He pulled it up but to know avail until he leaned on it with his weight.
+Breaking open, it held on with only one hinge.

+He crawled through, below the opening and a huge pillar looming above, no lights turning on for him.
+The inside still felt strangely clean, but so deformed he had to stay crouched as he dodged the protruding ceiling.
+The scanner in the hall was cracked and shooting tiny lights into the darkness.

+Without too much troubled, he was able to gather the rest of his daily rations.
+His bed was lighting up with a dull green and then repeating every few seconds.
+Across from his bed, he noticed a few words cycling across